Q1 (building): Observation deck

 SkyPoint, formerly known as QDeck, is an observation deck at levels 77 and 78.
 It is Australia's only beachside observation deck and has room for 400 people.
 It is 230 m above the Surfers Paradise beach, giving the public a 360-degree view of Brisbane to the north, the Gold Coast hinterland to the west, Byron Bay, New South Wales, to the south and the Pacific Ocean to the east.
-The express elevator to the observation deck travels the 77 floors in 43 seconds.
+The express lift to the observation deck travels the 77 floors in 43 seconds, for a speed of 9.0 m/s.

 Building condition

 In 2009, reports of disrepair and poor building conditions emerged.
 Peeling paint which has revealed rusty steel inside and outside, as well as shattered glass panels are amongst the visible concerns.
 The Building Services Authority has confirmed it has received complaints in relation to the building.
 The north stairwell was assessed as defective due to the stairwell pressurisation system not meeting the minimum air-flow requirements during a fire emergency.
 The Building Services Authority asked Q1's builders to rectify the problem in July 2010.